CARV-ICS-FORTH/knot/README.md

 make deploy
 ```

-Then, start the local server and async task worker with:
+Start the local server and async task worker with:
 ```bash
 make develop
 ```